Salzburg to the Adriatic Cycling Break

 The day starts as yesterday finished, following the bike path along the Drau river.
 Soon though the route switches to the Gail river and heads towards the Italian border.
 You start to gently ascend a wide fertile valley and cross into Italy at the border town of Coccau Valico.
 The alpine scenery becomes more and more impressive as the majestic Julian Alps come ever closer.
 In the lovely alpine town of Tarvisio why not stop for some refreshment and to drink in the jaw-dropping scenery?

 The next section of today's ride is quite simply magnificent and will live long in the memory.
 For the next 46 kilometres you will be following what must be the most scenic cycle path in the alps.
 The path follows the route of a defunct railway through pristine alpine wilderness.
 Along the way you will pass some of the old railway stations which have now been repurposed as restaurants and cafes for tired or thirsty cyclists.
 The winding route reveals ever more impressive scenery and evokes the feeling of an amusement park ride as it winds through tunnels around steep gorges and across high bridges.
-Eventually you emerge back into the real world and stop for the night in a hotel in, or close to the charming old village of Venzone.
+Eventually you emerge back into the real world and stop for the night in a hotel in, or close to the charming old town of Gemona.

-Day 5 : Venzone - Grado
+Day 5 : Gemona - Grado

 62 miles/100kms